What is it?

 Northern snakehead fish are voracious eaters that prey on fish, crustaceans, frogs, insects, small reptiles, birds, and mammals, with significant impacts to food chains and ecosystems.
 Adults may attack humans who approach young.
 These fish also can introduce diseases and parasites.

-What should I do if I find one?Call 1-877-9-INFEST or report online.
+What should I do if I find one?Report a sighting

 How can we stop it?